[ image of Mars ]

 Course Coverage:

 The course will cover the history of Mars exploration, review remote sensing fundamentals and data sources about Mars, and the planet's basic characteristics.
 The course then provides a physical regionalization of the Martian surface and underlying tectonic and geomorphic processes, as well as a treatment of the climatic regionalization of the planet.
-The course will review Mars' history as a screen for human fantasy, consider the possibilities of human settlement there, and the ramifications of Apollo II.
+Becoming familiar with how another planet "works" will deepen our understanding of our own planet!
+The course will also touch on Mars' history as a screen for human fantasy and consider the possibilities of human settlement there.

 Course Objectives:

-• Understanding of the scientific method in geography and related fields as they relate to the study of another planet
+• Understanding of the scientific method in geography and related fields as they analyze another planet

 • Understanding of the power and limitations of Earth- and near-Earth-, flyby-, orbiter-, and lander-based remote sensing as a means of exploring another planet